 - Jointed robots – instead of gluing on the arms and legs, fasten them on with brads so they can move: Alex 2, Church House, Crank Bunny or Sparkle Box.
 Some of these could be mounted on popsicle sticks and used like puppets.

 Robot blocks: Using this printable from Create in the Chaos, kids colored in pictures, cut them out, and assembled them into blocks which could then be used as mix and match robots.
-Print these on cardstock!
+Tip: Print these on cardstock!
 We learned that regular copy paper just couldn’t hold its shape as blocks, so we glued the paper onto cardstock but it would be much easier to start that way.
-These are best for ages 6 and up.
+These are best for ages 6 and up – they’re tricky to assemble.
 For this year’s class, we just printed a few color blocks and pre-assembled them for kids to play with.

 Explore Robot Toys

-We had three toys out for kids to explore: This crab shaped Table Top Robot ($11) is very fun… you turn it on, set it on a table, and it scuttles sideways till it hits the edge of the table, then turns, and scuttles till it reaches an edge again.
+We had four toys out for kids to explore: This crab shaped Table Top Robot ($11) is very fun… you turn it on, set it on a table, and it scuttles sideways till it hits the edge of the table, then turns, and scuttles till it reaches an edge again.
 We just set it on a table near the entrance so as soon as kids came into class, they got engaged in watching a robot do its work.
 It will occasionally fall off the table (once every 10 minutes or so) and needs to have some legs clipped back on every time that happens, but otherwise it’s a fun and easy way to show three factors that make a robot: sensors, processor, actuator (see below.)
+(To be honest, it’s not a real sensor and processor… it’s really just a mechanical thing… but we can pretend for the kids that it is “sensing” and processing, because it appears to be doing so.)

 Code & Go Robot Mouse and maze.
 This programmable mouse allows you to type in a code (forward, forward, left, forward), then press a button to move the mouse robot through its maze.
 [Read my full review and discussion of this here.]